yoyowallet/drf-react-template-framework/README.md

 ```python
 choice_text = serializers.CharField(required=False)
 ```
+Note: This has no effect on `list` actions.

 ##### Allow Null
 Setting `allow_null=True` allows `null` values to be sent back in `formData`:
 ```python
 choice_text = serializers.CharField(allow_null=True)
 ```
+Note: This has no effect on `list` actions.

 ##### Default
 By setting a default value, a field is automatically set to `required=False`.